 For a Business Physical Disaster Loan, an SBA Loss Verifier will estimate the cost to repair or replace the disaster damaged property.
 Since the purpose of physical disaster loans is to return the damaged property as nearly as possible to its pre-disaster condition, the loan amount will generally be the cost to repair or replace the damage, minus any insurance proceeds that are intended to cover those costs.
 Any other aid received (such as grants) will also likely be deducted from loan proceeds.

 If you make improvements that help reduce the risk of future property damage caused by similar disasters — such as upgrading your building’s roof to better withstand hurricane-force winds — you may be eligible for a loan worth 20 percent more than the real estate damage.

-For EIDL, the SBA has a couple of options for calculating loan amount.
+For EIDL, the SBA has a couple of options for calculating loan amounts.
 The SBA will calculate the loan amount; you do not request a specific loan amount.
-(See pages 73 – 74 of the Standard Operating Procedures if interested.)
-Note that for EIDL due to COVID-19, the SBA capped the loan amount at $150,000 due to demand.

 What Can I Use My Disaster Loan For?

 Physical disaster loans may be used to repair or replace disaster damaged property owned by the business, including real estate, leasehold improvements, inventories, supplies, machinery and equipment.
 Businesses of any size are eligible.
 Private non- profit (PNP) organizations such as charities, churches, private universities, etc. are also eligible.